JurrivhLeon/JurrivhLeon.github.io/_posts/2023-07-12-RCT-and-obs.md

 **Assumption 2** (Positivity of trial participation) There exists some constant $c>0$ such that $\mathbb{P}(S=1|X) \geq c$ almost surely.

 ### Inverse probability of sampling weighting (IPSW)
-Under Assumption 1 and 2, and the exchangeability of RCT holds, the ATE can be identified:
+Under Assumption 1 and 2, and exchangeability holds for RCT, the ATE can be identified:
 <p>
   $$\begin{align}
   \tau &= \mathbb{E}\left[\left.\frac{n}{m\alpha(X)}\tau_1(X)\right|S=1\right]\\